Alternatives

 Players go on missions.
 Spies secretly sabotage them.
 No one is eliminated, so everyone plays the whole game.
 Avalon adds special roles (Merlin knows who the spies are but must stay hidden).

-Like Mafia because: Hidden roles, team-based deduction, heated arguments.
-Different because: No elimination, no night phase.
+Like Werewolf because: Hidden roles, team-based deduction, heated arguments.
+Different because: No one is removed, no night phase.
 Pure voting and mission selection.

 Coup